 This blogs’ slogan is Hardship is the key to your soul.
 And I mean that literally.
 If you truly want to know who you are, what you are made of, who that man reading this really is, you need to have your grit tested.

 Life throws struggles at you at any given time.
-Any moment some shit can hit the fan.
+Any moment the dark reality of nature can reveal itself and put you into a pit of chaos.
 You never know.
-But if you’re confident, you are fine with that.
+But if you’re confident in yourself, you are fine with that.

-Because you’ve already been through some shit.
+The explanation is simple, yet not easily achieved.
+You have already been through a lot in your life.
+This has built your confidence.
 You know you’ll be able to handle it because it isn’t the first time.
 It’s like sex.
 The first time, you’re very nervous, you don’t know what’s going down, how you will handle it.
 If you will be good at it.

-But after the 50th time, you’ve built experience and thus confidence in your skills to plow through it properly.
+But after the 50th time, you’ve built experience and thus confidence in your skills to penetrate reality properly.
 That gives yourself a peace of mind.
 A certain masculine calmness which is very attractive not just to women, but people in general.

 And now apply that back to any non-sexual context.
 If you’ve been through these things, nothing can phase you.
-You radiate that calmness because you aren’t afraid of some shit coming your way.
+You radiate that calmness because you aren’t afraid of things coming your way.
 You move through life at ease.

 Why old men radiate unbreakable confidence

-Look at this magnificent motherfucker.
+Look at this magnificent gentlemen.
 Just seeing this guy implies a certain indestructible confidence within him.

-The reason for this is that old people generally have lived through some shit.
-They survived on this planet for a while, they have seen this and that.
+The reason for this is that old people generally have lived through a lot.
+Life’s brutal and harsh tests helped them develop something you cannot buy, you cannot read, and you cannot be given: experience.
+They survived on this planet for a while, they have seen it all.
 Maybe even lived through the World Wars.

 Little hiccups in everyday life are a lay-up to them.
 They won way heavier battles.